Back

 What is RPC infrastructure on BNB Chain?

-RPC infrastructure is the communication layer that allows wallets, dApps, and bots to read blockchain data and submit transactions to BNB Chain.
-Every balance check, trade, or smart contract call depends on RPC endpoints to function.
+RPC infrastructure is the communication layer that allows wallets, dApps, and bots to read blockchain data and submit transactions to BNB Chain via JSON-RPC endpoints.

 Grow with our community